-Examples of evidence for scholarly and creative activities might include copies of publications; records of presentations, performances, or exhibits; excerpts from successful grant proposals; scholarly awards; statement of research philosophy; description of current research; or other evidence of scholarship, including future development plans.
+Examples of evidence for scholarly and creative activities include, but are not limited to, copies of publications; records of presentations, performances, or exhibits; excerpts from successful grant proposals; scholarly awards; statement of research philosophy; description of current research; or other evidence of scholarship, including future development plans.

-Examples of evidence for service might include contributions to program or institutional assessment; grants received to develop and promote service activities; written acknowledgements of professional or campus service; meritorious service awards; or other evidence of service, including future development plans.
+Examples of evidence for service include, but are not limited to, contributions to program or institutional assessment; grants received to develop and promote service activities; written acknowledgements of professional or campus service; meritorious service awards; or other evidence of service, including future development plans.

-Criteria for Teaching, Scholarship and Service
+Criteria for Teaching, Scholarship and Service Teaching (65%)

-Teaching (65%)

-- Peer review of teaching and advising, including classroom observation, review of syllabus, review of LMS course activity, etc. - o Student perceptions of teaching through student courses evaluations. - Engaging in activities to enhance teaching effectiveness demonstrated through examples such as participation in pedagogical workshops or conferences; development of innovative teaching techniques, activities, or materials; or mentoring undergraduate or graduate research.
+- Peer review of teaching and advising, including classroom observation, review of syllabus, review of LMS course activity, etc. - Student perceptions of teaching through student courses evaluations - Engaging in activities to enhance teaching effectiveness demonstrated through examples such as participation in pedagogical workshops or conferences, development of innovative teaching techniques, activities, or materials; or mentoring undergraduate research